 We can view the size, shape, texture, and movement of your pet's internal organs with this technique, allowing us to assess function and check for any abnormalities in real time.
 In some cases, ultrasound may be used to guide a fine needle to take a small sample of cells or fluid (fine needle aspiration or biopsy) from an internal organ or even to sample bone marrow from bones.

-If your pet needs to submit a urine sample for analysis, the ultrasound machine can be an important tool in collecting a sterile sample, as well as giving us a glimpse into the health of her bladder.
-Ultrasonography can also help us diagnose a number of different ailments, including those affecting the liver, spleen, gallbladder, kidneys, and some forms of cancer.
+If your pet needs to submit a urine sample for analysis, the ultrasound machine helps us in collecting a sterile sample, as well as giving us a glimpse into the health of her bladder.
+This allows us to test which bacteria may be causing your pet's urinary issues and perscribe the proper antibiotics.

 Ultrasound is especially good at visualizing soft tissue diseases that don’t show up well on x-rays.
 It allows us to differentiate between fluid-filled cysts and solid tumors, find blockages or fluid build-up, measure organ size and disease progression, and visualize stones.
 Thus sonograms make it possible to quickly and painlessly diagnose a number of different ailments, including those affecting the liver, spleen, gallbladder, kidneys, and some forms of cancer.
 This makes ultrasonography a very important component in our diagnostic toolbox, and integral to providing you and your pets the most complete and state of the art care possible.